Landing Point · CL Chile

 | #1015563 own probe | Saint Petersburg RU | 1 | 264.0 ms |

-Antofagasta is a port city on the northern Pacific coast of Chile, situated approximately 1,100 kilometres north of Santiago.
-As the capital of both Antofagasta Province and Antofagasta Region, it is one of Chile's most significant urban centres, with a population of over 400,000 as of 2024.
-Its position along Chile's northern coastline places it within a stretch of the South American Pacific seaboard that is increasingly served by submarine cable infrastructure.
+Antofagasta is a port city on the Pacific coast of northern Chile, situated approximately 1,100 kilometres north of Santiago.
+As the capital of both Antofagasta Province and Antofagasta Region, it is one of Chile's most significant urban centres, with a population of 401,096 recorded in the 2024 census.
+One submarine cable lands at Antofagasta, connecting it to Chile's broader undersea cable network along the South American Pacific coast.

 View actual submarine cable routing from Antofagasta, Chile - with backbone nodes, distance calculations, and latency estimates